DimaKudosh/pydfs-lineup-optimizer/docs/usage.rst

 .. note::

    CSV file must have the same format as export file in specified dfs site, if you have custom CSV file this method will not work.
+   Also this method raises `NotImplementedError` for FanBall site because it hasn't export csv feature.

 Or you can load players using load_players method and pass list with players.